kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h3><b>The line dividing front end web developer jobs and DevOps jobs is getting really REALLY small</b></h3>
 <p>As mentioned above, knowing how to manage cloud-based services is a desirable skill set.
 This is because companies want the best DevOps setup they can get.</p>

-<p>DevOps is the combination of best practices and tooling (like Cloud services) to be used for fast, efficient code deployments.
-And based on my interviews, it's getting so that developers should know DevOps as well as they know Git commits.</p>
+<p>DevOps is the combining of best practices and tooling to build an automated, efficient code deployment process.
+A well-planned DevOps process pushes out application code fast and with minimal bugs...this will save a company money.</p>

-<p>Knowing how to configure an automated build/deployment process using things like <a href="https://www.jenkins.io/">Jenkins</a>, <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a> and unit tests is the biggest nice-to-have skill for FE devs.
-Currently, I have only basic knowledge of this, which probably prevented my moving forward for a few interviews.</p>
+<p>Cloud services are a big part of DevOps tooling.
+A front end developer that can assist in combining <a href="https://aws.amazon.com/">AWS</a> or <a href="https://azure.microsoft.com/en-us/">Azure</a> with <a href="https://www.jenkins.io/">Jenkins</a> and unit tests is incredibly employable.</p>

 <p>If you're a front end developer, you're using npm to manage app dependencies and Git to manage source code.
-Cloud services have a somewhat parallel process so spend some time learning them.</p>
+Cloud services have a somewhat parallel set of steps so spend some time learning them in combination with DevOps.</p>

+ <p>Currently, I have only basic knowledge of CLoud services and DevOps.
+I don't think it prevented my moving forward for a few interviews, but it may have.</p>
 </li>
 </ol>